-In addition to the core courses listed above, students may register for courses offered by the Biomedical Forensic Sciences program, departments of Anthropology and Archaeology or any graduate courses offered by the Division of Graduate Medical Sciences or the Graduate School of Arts and Sciences.
+In addition to the core courses listed above, students may register for courses offered by the Biomedical Forensic Sciences program, departments of Anthropology and Archaeology, or any graduate courses offered by the Division of Graduate Medical Sciences or the Graduate School of Arts and Sciences.
 Course selection will be carried out in consultation with the student's program advisor.

-Sequence of courses:
+Sequence of courses (main FA program):

-Year 1
+Year 1 Fall